Page 5: Design - Adding Points

 To use Data Sharing, simply turn it on and then select an UltraDrop, Formatter or Edit point from the list (which will only show UltraDrop, Formatter and Edit points).
 This will configure the current UltraDrop point to share data from the selected 'base' point.
 Data cannot be edited in the current point, as any changes need to be made to the base (copied) point.
 Typically, data is shared from an UltraDrop point.
 It is important to ensure the Column set up is the same in shared UltraDrop points, that is, the same number of Columns (although they can have other names, and different management/output of the shared data).
 This Data Sharing mechanism reduces the file size of projects which have multiple instances of the same data, for example sales projects with thousands of products.
 It also reduces loading time.

 Sharing from Formatter and Edit points can be useful with 'live' data during a session, especially when displayed in 'on screen selection mode'.
 Data in Formatter points can be listed by carriage return separation of layout of data in the Formatter point.
 Below is shown the configuration in a Formatter point to present 'live' data in an UltraDrop point presented in 'on screen selection' mode.
-(Data Sharing from Formatter and Edit points is not implemented in Windows Mobile.)

 Advanced properties Item Options provides for Include empty item, which enables clearing a selection in single selection drop list of un-filtered data.